Photo Credit: Hartwig HDK – Flickr

 Have you left an abusive job and need help overcoming the hurt of workplace bullying so you can rebound and get your life back on track?
 Click Here to Request an Appointment

-Counselling services are available in person in Vancouver Canada or by Video around the world.
+Counselling services are available by Video around the world.

 Glynis Sherwood MEd, RCC, CCC, is a Counselling Therapist specializing in recovery from scapegoating, grief, anxiety, depression or addictive behaviors.